CO 305 Photography Fundamentals spring '24

 Creativity and innovation involve risk-taking and the consideration of multiple strategies.
-By following rules of composition, framing, and lighting, students’ work will begin to take professional form and will improve in aesthetic value.
+By following composition, framing, and lighting rules, students’ work will begin to take professional form and improve in aesthetic value.
 While students are encouraged to view online examples and follow assignment criteria and concepts laid out during class lectures, there will still be a need for some trial and error when shooting photo assignment work.
 Students should allow time to shoot multiple situations of each assignment to improve outcomes and to make the editing process more valuable.

-When documenting people in various situations, creative results will sometimes depend on your ability to communicate with your subject in order to connect with them, create a comfortable working relationship, and capture decisive moments.
-So it is important to take the time needed to communicate with your subject and to shoot multiple situations.
+When documenting people in various situations, creative results will sometimes depend on your ability to communicate with your subject to connect with them, create a comfortable working relationship, and capture decisive moments.
+So, taking the time needed to communicate with your subject and shoot multiple situations is important.

 Through the iterative process, when students might re-conceive/revise/reshoot in response to feedback, here is the methodology used in CO 305 to learn and continue to improve skills and concept understanding:

 As each assignment takes a scaffold approach, the weekly evaluation comments that students receive allow them to re-conceive their approach on the next assignment.
-With each assignment, students continue to build their skillsets to improve the quality of their work.
-Students are encouraged to attend office hours if there is any confusion about assignment expectations, and may also come to office hours to have work reviewed.
-This will allow the chance to reshoot or re-edit work before the assignment is due.
-Students are also encouraged to drop in during office hours just to say hello.
-My office door is always open during office hours, which are posted at the top of your syllabus.
+With each assignment, students continue to build their skill sets to improve the quality of their work.
+Students are encouraged to attend office hours if there is any confusion about assignment expectations and may also come to office hours to have work reviewed.
+This will allow you to reshoot or re-edit work before the assignment is due.
+Students are also encouraged to drop in during office hours to say hello.
+My office door is always open during office hours, posted at the top of your syllabus.

-During class lectures, students will view examples of successful work accomplished in prior classes.
-There is a link on the syllabus that will take you to assignment examples.
-And in many cases, we will workshop key concepts allowing you to receive immediate feedback on your work.
-After each workshop, we meet back in the class to answer follow-up questions on camera settings, color and lighting, framing, and assignment concept.
-Class workshops are provided for portraiture, depth-of-field, stop-action and panning, flash, color, environmental portrait, photo essay, and building an online portfolio.
-The workshops are held in the classroom, on the BU campus, or throughout Boston’s neighborhoods such as the North End, Chinatown, Fort Point Channel, and the Boston Common.
+During class lectures, students will see examples of successful work shot in prior classes.
+A link on the syllabus will take you to assignment examples.
+In many cases, we will workshop key concepts, allowing you to receive immediate feedback on your work.
+After each workshop, we meet back in the class to answer follow-up questions on camera settings, color and lighting, framing, and assignment concepts.
+Class workshops are provided for portraiture, depth-of-field, stop-action and panning, flash, color, environmental portraits, photo essay, and online portfolio building.
+The workshops are held in the classroom, on the BU campus, or throughout Boston’s neighborhoods, such as the North End, Chinatown, Fort Point Channel, and the Boston Common.
 Students receive immediate feedback on their work during the workshops, and all workshops are preparation for assignment work.

-In addition, students will post the best assignment work to their online portfolio due at the end of the semester.
-While the portfolio assignment is only worth 10 points, if you take the time to redo any assignments for your portfolio, students will see an improvement in their work, as well as, an improvement in their final grade.
+In addition, students will post the best assignment work to their online portfolio, due at the end of the semester.
+While the portfolio assignment is only worth 10 points, if you take the time to redo any assignments for your portfolio, students will see an improvement in their work and final grade.

 If a student has difficulty in shooting, editing, or submitting assignment work due to illness, equipment failure, or any reasonable issue they have had with the assignment, a re-do may be possible.